CPC-Management-Website/CPC-management-system/README.md

 ### Accessing the website

-After initializing both the frontend and backend servers, navigate to [localhost:3000](http://localhost:3000/) in your browser.
+After initializing both the view and backend servers, navigate to [localhost:3000](http://localhost:3000/) in your browser.